Social Sciences Program (AA or BS)

 All students should have an advisor in the major and should contact the department directly to have an advisor assigned if they do not already have one.
 Meetings with academic advisors are required prior to students receiving their PIN for course registration each semester.
 All majors should work closely with their advisor in discussing career expectations, choosing their major electives, developing their entire academic program and planning their co-curricular or supplemental academic experiences.

-Students interested in pursuing this degree at either the major or Associates level should contact the Associate Dean in the College of Arts and Sciences.
+Students interested in pursuing this degree at either the Bachelor's or Associate's level should contact the Associate Dean in the College of Arts and Sciences.

 Curriculum